crooksey/pyPaymentSense/README.md

 ==============

 Python code to interact with the Payment Sense API, including full validation for all variables.
-Works with python 2/3 (example shown with print command from python 2, but all code works with both python2 and python3).
+Works with python 2/3.

 The package can be install with:
 ```bash